LoamNet/net.loam.www/_posts/2019-08-17-websites-on-a-budget.md

 ---
 layout: post
 author: matthew
-specialtag: websites-on-a-budget
+specialtag: website-guide
 ---

-### About
+This guide aims to provide free or very low cost website setup.
+While some services appearing in the tutorial may have paid tiers, they never need to be used!

-First and foremost, this guide aims to provide free or very low cost website setup.
-While some services appearing in the tutorial may have paid tiers, they never need to be used.
 The only thing to really consider consider buying at some point is a custom domain though Google Domains.
 We're not paid to recommend them, we're just familiar with their services and they have reasonable pricing and a nice set of services!

 ### What Tech is Used?